 A bath is meant to be a relaxing activity to help you unwind at the end of a long day.
 But what happens when you notice a large crack running down the center of your tub?
 This is anything but relaxing.
 While not a major cause of concern, cracks need to be addressed to stop further damage from happening.
-Find out what caused your bathtub to crack and what you can do about it.
+Before jumping right to replacing your older bathtub, consider refinishing it.
+To learn what caused your bathtub to crack and what you can do about it, keep reading!

 Common Causes of Bathtub Cracks